CoreyWDavis/File/README.md

 #  File
-A simple API to read and write files in Swift.
+A simple API to read, write, and delete files in Swift.

 ## Features
-- Lightweight and easy to learn
+- Lightweight and easy to learn.
-- Uses `do, try, catch` for intuitive error handling
+- Uses `do, try, catch` for intuitive error handling.
-- Pure Swift implimentation
+- Pure Swift implementation.

 ## Using File
 In its most simplistic form, File can be used to simply write data to files and read it back again.

-First, setup a file name components property:
+First, setup a file URL components property:

 ```swift
 let fileURLComponents = FileURLComponents(fileName: "my-file-name",